-This was a regular feature on my Mum’s winter menu as I was growing up.
+This soup in its original form was a regular feature on my Mum’s winter menu as I was growing up.

 I seem to remember taking great effort to convince my younger brother that the rice vermicelli in it was dried eels brains … and for ages he believed me!
 Rotten sister!